About Tuition CAPS

 What happens if I have multiple children attending different Jewish day schools with different tuition costs?

-If you are deemed eligible for the CAPS program, all of your children attending a qualifying Jewish day school will benefit from the same Tuition Cap / Freeze.
-If your school's tuition is lower than the amount of the Tuition Cap / Freeze, it would be preferable for you to pay the full tuition.
+If you are deemed eligible for the CAPS program, all of your children attending a qualifying Jewish day school will benefit from the same Tuition CAPS.
+If your school's tuition is lower than the amount of the Tuition CAPS, it would be preferable for you to pay the full tuition.

 What are the income criteria for eligibility?

-The income criteria entail a simple calculation of your gross household income as reported on your most recent Revenu Quebec Notice of Assessment.
+The income criteria entails a simple calculation of your gross household income as reported on your most recent Revenu Quebec Notice of Assessment.

-*Note: While you will be expected to use your 2015 gross household income when you apply, final confirmation of your acceptance into the CAPS program will be based on your 2016 Notice of Assessment.
+*Note: Final confirmation of your acceptance into the CAPS program will be based on your 2022 Notice of Assessment.

 How do I compute my gross household income?